Knightsbridge Foreign Exchange: Notable Appearances

-On March 7, 2019, Rahim Madhavji appeared on season 13, episode 20 of the Canadian Broadcasting Corporation’s Dragons’ Den reality television show, in which he made a CAD 1 million-dollar deal with Arlene Dickinson and Michele Romanow for a 30% stake in his company.
+On March 7, 2019, Rahim Madhavji appeared on season 13, episode 20 of the Canadian Broadcasting Corporation’s Dragons’ Den reality television show, in which he made a CAD 1 million-dollar deal with Arlene Dickinson and Michele Romanow for a 30 percent stake in his company.
 In 2013 and 2014, PROFIT Magazine recognized Knightsbridge Foreign Exchange in its 14th annual PROFIT HOT 50 as a fast-growing company with year-on-year revenue growth of 564 percent.
 Additionally, Knightsbridge Foreign Exchange was recognized by PROFIT 500 among Canada's Top-Growing Companies in 2017 and GROWTH 500 in 2018.
 Knightsbridge Foreign Exchange also ranked #68 among Canada's Top Growing companies in 2019, according to the Globe and Mail.
 In addition, Knightsbridge Foreign Exchange has also ranked in Canada's Top Growing companies again in 2021 and 2022.

 In April 2020, Financial Times recognized Knightsbridge Foreign Exchange as one of the fastest-growing companies in North America.